-It’s a common scenario for remote workers.
+It’s a common scenario for remote and hybrid workers.
 You open your laptop and want to find the presentation that Alex from the growth team put together last week.
 She cited impressive user acquisition figures that would be useful to share with the founders.

 But where are the slides?